MaxproGlitcher/Part-Remover/README.md

+Note: Pastebin script might not work because it is pending moderation (Pastebin thinks its spam lmao).
+Use the GitHub script instead.

 # Part-Deletor
 Part Deletor is a Roblox exploit that allows players to delete any baseparts locally in a Roblox game.